 - Specific yeast and bacteria (called SCOBY)

 The sugar feeds the yeast and bacteria, aiding in its growth.
-Without sugar, you have no yeast and bacteria.
-Without yeast and bacteria, you have no kombucha.
+Without sugar, you have no yeast and bacteria, and without yeast and bacteria, you have no kombucha!

 Most of the sugar added to the tea is consumed during the fermentation process.
 The byproduct of this is carbon dioxide (that’s where the fizz and tang come from) and small amounts of alcohol.